x3igh7/ftwgl_old/README.md

 # For The Win Gaming League

-Is an online gaming league that is geared towards the amateur gamer.
+Is an online gaming league app that is geared towards managing tournaments for the amateur online gamer.
 While the professional scene has exploded in terms of E-sports, everyday gamers have been forgotten and relegated to boring and inactive ladders.